 For a more hands-on cultural experience, Oshima Tsumugimura offers weaving demonstrations of the island’s traditional silk pongee kimono.
 Oshima tsumugi dates back over 1,300 years and uses a mud-dye method to create subtle but elegant patterns.
 Visitors can wear kimono, make their own mud-dyed tees, and find souvenirs among the locally handmade accessories.

-As for nature, Amami Oshima (together with Tokunoshima, the northern part of Okinawa Island and Iriomote Island), is expecting a UNESCO World Heritage designation for its diverse fauna and rich foliage, which includes both rainforests and mangroves.
+As for nature, Amami Oshima (together with Tokunoshima, the northern part of Okinawa Island and Iriomote Island), received UNESCO World Heritage designation in 2021 for its diverse fauna and rich foliage, which includes both rainforests and mangroves.
 Visit between December and March for a chance to spot humpback whales cruising along the coast.

 Amami Oshima Tourism Info: amamikke.com/basic_en